 440 minutes / 100 units a day = 4.4 minutes or 264 seconds

 Each product unit must be produced within 4.4 minutes.

-Takt time is the pace the customer requires product.
-This is different from Lead Time, which is the total production time from product start to finish.
+Takt time is the pace the customer requires the product.
+This differs from Lead Time, the total production time from product start to finish.
 The other definitions that get confused are Cycle Time and Target Cycle Time.
-The Target Cycle Time is the pace at which we will produce to ensure we meet customer demand.
-Cycle Time is the time the process cycles.
+Cycle Time is the Time the process cycles.
+The Target Cycle Time is the pace we will produce to meet customer demand.
 Keep in mind all of these items when looking at satisfying customer demand.

-Takt time is just a value that will show you your ability to meet customer demand.
+Takt time is just a value showing your ability to meet customer demand.
 Material or the lack of it behind each machine is the indication within manufacturing that will show you your current situation.
 Stock will buffer the unevenness of work and breaks in the manufacturing process.
-The goal is to synchronise the flow from the first process to the last.
+The goal is to synchronize the flow from the first process to the last.

 Bottleneck operations are those operations where the machine cycle > Takt Time.

 The goal is to eliminate the bottlenecks by looking at our ability to handle customer demand through measures like Takt Time.
-This does not have to be a hard task.
-We have the ability through PLCs and data collection to monitor all of the different times discussed and ensure we satisfy customer demand.
+This does not have to be a challenging task.
+Through PLCs and data collection, we can monitor all of the different times discussed and ensure we satisfy customer demand.

 To get this free article, subscribe to my free email newsletter.

 Use the information to inform other people how numbering systems work.
 Sign up now.